allangrds/awesome-ai/README.md

 ## Text to audio

-- [Murf.ai](https://murf.ai/): Go from text to speech with a versatile AI voice generator
+- [Murf.ai](https://murf.ai/): Go from text to speech with a versatile AI voice generator AI enabled, real people's voices Make studio-quality voice overs in minutes.
+Use Murf’s lifelike AI voices for podcasts, videos, and all your professional presentations